anshium/anshium.github.io/cg_codebase.md

 **(unconfirmed, need to validate with professor/TAs)**

-There has been quite of lot of confusion around this.
+There has been quite a lot of confusion around this.
 The confusion is where is the up vector?
 Is it the vector that describes the vector coming out of the Camera's head?
 Or is with respect to the scene?

 If it is the latter, what do we even mean by an up vector with respect to the scene.